PyMalta/pymalta.github.io/index.md

 For information on previous meetups and related resources, [click here][3].

+For general learning resources, we've compiled [this list of resources][10] for easier access and linking.

 ### JOIN US !

 If you are a python user and live in Malta, please reach out and help build the community.
 Here are some ways you can communicate right now: